charlesw/tesseract/ReadMe.md

 If you run into any issues please check out [this](https://github.com/charlesw/tesseract/wiki/Errors) wiki page which details a number common issues and some potential solutions.

+## Note for contributors

+Please create your pull requests to target the "develop" branch.
+"Master" is only for released code.
+Thank you.

 ## License

 Copyright 2012 Charles Weld.